Italiana flag

 Honourable mention in the two gold medals and four silver medals awarded to the Carabinieri and Embassy staff in the rescue operation of the Italians and civilian populations during the Somali crisis (1990-1991).

 Honourable Mention in the Commemorative Plaque placed in the Ministry of Foreign Affairs in Pyongyang.
-(Given on the occasion of having rescued the staff and families of the North Korean Embassy in Somalia and the First Counsellor, the latter was killed by Somali snipers in the compound of the Embassy of Italy in Mogadishu January 1991).
+(Given on the occasion of having rescued the staff and families of the North Korean Embassy in Somalia and the First Counsellor, the latter was killed by Somali snipers in the compound of the Embassy of Italy in Mogadishu in January 1991).

 Solemn commendation for his commitment as Ambassador of Italy to Bangladesh (1994).